kirenz/environments/README.md

 conda activate ds
 ```

+---

+That's it!
 Now you can start to use this environment.
 For example, you could start a Jupyter Notebook with:

 ```bash
 jupyter notebook